TatianaTylosky/launch-your-first-website/guide.md

 ##Add **extra style** to your page

-Let's add the final touches to get your site looking beautful now that we have the formatting down.
+Let's add the final touches to get your site looking beautiful now that we have the formatting down.
 If you've already picked out an appropriate cover image, you can uses a popular design tool called <a href="https://color.adobe.com/" target="_blank">Adobe Kuler</a> to help pick a color scheme from the image.
 You can then use the `background-color` property in your CSS to add colors to element backgrounds in your code.
 Colors in CSS are usually represented as hex code but you can also use [147 CSS color names](http://www.colors.commutercreative.com/grid/) if you'd prefer.

 1. Change your footer color.
 Here's an example for the background-color property that'll turn your footer red: